What we do / Community

 Climate and Disability Forum member

 Emily co-produced Easton and Lawrence Hill’s climate action plan with residents in 2021 and now works on the Eastside People Power project to support local climate leadership and build resilience to more extreme weather and rising energy prices.
-She has experience working in community engagement and sustainable enterprise, and previously ran a small business with a focus on women’s empowerment.
+She has experience working in community engagement and sustainable enterprise.
 She lived and worked in the US and Peru before moving to the UK.

 Emily Fifield